-Sandwell council plan to ‘concrete over’ Lion Farm Fields and replace them with a ‘high end’ outlet retail park
+Sandwell council are working to turn Lion Farm Playing Fields into a ‘high end’ outlet retail park:

 3 reasons why plan to turn Lion Farm fields into ‘posh shops’ must be stopped